Introduction to Maharishi Vedic Architecture

 Or if you want to receive a Continuing Education credit (1 CEU) and Certificate of Completion, there is a course fee of $35.

-Time for Completion: 14 hours
+Time for Completion: 14 hour online self-study course

 Maharishi Vedic® architecture is an ancient system of design and construction that uses principles and elements based in nature’s own architecture.
 Also known as Maharishi Vastu® architecture (MVA), it has been restored and rigorously systematized according to the ancient Vedic texts by the well-known sage Maharishi Mahesh Yogi, who began promoting wellness communities thirty years ago.